justcivah/docker-configs/README.md

-This repo contains all the files used to build all the containers running on my home server.
+This repo contains the files used to build all the containers running on my home server.